SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 If the page is refreshed by a full page reload, `refresh()` is not necessary.

-In case the shopping cart is changed in another tab, that should also lead to an `UpdateOrder`.
+In case the shopping cart is changed in another browser tab, that should also lead to an `UpdateOrder`.
 On `window.onfocus` in the tab that had Payment Menu initialized, `refresh()` should be invoked so the correct amount is authorized.